-David Davis, a Massachusetts based jury consultant, offers five thoughts in The Jury Expert (link since removed) on the psychology of how jurors process requests for damage awards that I think is of interest to accident and malpractice lawyers.
+David Davis, a Massachusetts based jury consultant, offers five thoughts in The Jury Expert (link since removed) on the psychology of how jurors process requests for damage awards I think interests accident and malpractice lawyers.

-I found of particular interest his theory that consumers—and by implication jurors—have a propensity to judge precise amounts of money to be lower in magnitude than similar round prices.
-The reason is that we tend to use precise numbers for small amounts and round numbers for larger amounts.
+I found of particular interest his theory that consumers—and by implication, jurors—have a propensity to judge precise amounts of money to be lower in magnitude than similar round prices.
+The reason is that we use precise numbers for small amounts and round numbers for larger amounts.
 The example Dr. Davis provides is that a precise number like $325,425 is seen as lower than $325,000 even though obviously the former number is a higher amount.

 The implication for personal injury lawyers is obvious: make a request for damages that is a specific amount and back up that amount with some logical foundation.
-David Ball, another jury consultant that I have relied upon a great deal in my damage theories, disagrees with the utility of per diem arguments.
+David Ball, another jury consultant that I have relied upon an impressive deal in my damage theories, disagrees with the utility of per diem arguments.
 But our lawyers often use per diem arguments to come to a specific number and have had a lot of success.
-Of course, this does not prove the efficacy of per diem arguments but it is hard for trial lawyers to ignore their own experiences of what is successful for them.
-If I began to notice a correlation between wearing a red tie and successful jury verdicts, I’d faithfully keep wearing red ties.
+This does not prove the efficacy of per diem arguments, but it is hard for trial lawyers to ignore their own experiences of what is successful for them.
+If I noticed a correlation between wearing a red tie and successful jury verdicts, I’d faithfully keep wearing red ties.

-Back to the original topic: I think the precise number is also applicable in the settlement of personal injury cases.
+Back to the original topic: I think the precise number also applies in the settlement of personal injury cases.
 I think an initial demand of $485,000 is higher than an initial demand of $500,000 because you are cueing a great deal more flexibility in round numbers.
-Of course, at some level, if your initial demand is $482,542.56 and you do not have a logical reason why you arrived at such an exact figure and just made up that number, you are cueing that you are an idiot.
+At some level, if your initial demand is $482,542.56 and you do not have a logical reason you arrived at such an exact figure and just made up that number, you cue that you are an idiot.